hexiangnan/neural_collaborative_filtering/README.md

 - Each line corresponds to the line of test.rating, containing 99 negative samples.
 - Each line is in the format: (userID,itemID)\t negativeItemID1\t negativeItemID2 ...

-Last Update Date: December 23, 2018
+Last Update Date: January 25, 2021